-- Make sure you can call on your coach or get help from your family or friends for daily housekeeping activities. - Continue your anticoagulant treatment, as well as your circulatory exercises until the date indicated in your program booklet. - Remember: all sedatives can cause constipation; be active, adopt a high fibre diet, add prune juice, and drink 8 to 10 glasses (1.5 to 2 L) of water every day, unless you are subject to fluid restriction or on a special diet.
-As a last resort, you can insert a glycerin suppository. - □ Use caution, since sedatives can produce nausea; if this happens, take your analgesics with food.
-If the situation persists, talk to your pharmacist or your physician, who may suggest supplemental medication for your stomach. - Avoid consuming alcohol if you are taking analgesics. - If your analgesic medication causes drowsiness, try taking smaller doses. - □ Continue taking prescribed medication and following instructions, to reduce your pain, conserve your energy and ensure proper positioning.
+Make sure you can call on your coach or get help from your family or friends for daily housekeeping activities.
+Continue your anticoagulant treatment, as well as your circulatory exercises until the date indicated in your program booklet.
+Remember: all sedatives can cause constipation; be active, adopt a high fibre diet, add prune juice, and drink 8 to 10 glasses (1.5 to 2 L) of water every day, unless you are subject to fluid restriction or on a special diet.
+As a last resort, you can insert a glycerin suppository.
+Use caution, since sedatives can produce nausea; if this happens, take your analgesics with food.
+If the situation persists, talk to your pharmacist or your physician, who may suggest supplemental medication for your stomach.
+Avoid consuming alcohol if you are taking analgesics.
+If your analgesic medication causes drowsiness, try taking smaller doses.
+Continue taking prescribed medication and following instructions, to reduce your pain, conserve your energy and ensure proper positioning.
 If your pain is still not under control, contact the Orthopaedic Clinic nurse.
+You may experience some difficulty concentrating if you have had general anesthesia.